MicrosoftDocs/winrt-related/winrt-related-src/midl-3/predefined-attributes.md

 };
 ```

-As a result, when your class description doesn't otherwise reference an
-interface, but when one is needed to implement the class, the MIDL 3.0
-compiler synthesizes and adds interfaces, as necessary.
+As a result, when your class description doesn't otherwise reference an interface, but when one is needed to implement the class, the MIDL 3.0 compiler synthesizes and adds interfaces, as necessary.

+If you use the `default_interface` unnecessarily, then MIDL 3.0 generates an extra *empty* interface, and makes that the default.

 ## The `[default]` attribute
 If you don't specify a default interface, then the MIDL 3.0 compiler chooses the first instance interface.
 To override this selection, insert The `default` attribute before the interface that you want to be the default interface.